Funding Your Chair

 Access to Work aims to provide advice and support to both you and your employer if your health or disability has an impact on the way you do your job.

-You may be eligible for support from Access to Work if you’re: in a paid job unemployed and about to start a job unemployed and about to start a work trial self-employed and your disability or health condition stops you from being able to do parts of your job.
-Visit the direct.gov website to see if you are eligible to apply for the scheme.
-If so, you can download a letter about the scheme to show potential employers.
+You may be eligible for support from Access to Work if you’re: in a paid job, about to start a job or a work trial, self-employed and your disability or health condition stops you from being able to do parts of your job.
+Visit the direct.gov website to see if you are eligible to apply for the scheme and download an application form.

 Find out more about this scheme at www.direct.gov.uk